raspberrypilearning/from-me-to-you/en/step_4.md

 ## Choose a theme
-Now decide who you will make your digital card for, the reason for making it and what it will look like.
+Now decide who you will make your digital card for, the reason for making it, and what it will look like.

 --- task ---